mpmath/mpmath/doc/manual.rst

 About this document
 ===================

-This document is a user's guide for mpmath, a Python library for arbitrary-precision floating-point arithmetic.
+This document is a guide to mpmath, a Python library for arbitrary-precision floating-point arithmetic.
 For general information about mpmath, see the website http://code.google.com/p/mpmath/.
 The most up-to-date version of this document is available at the mpmath website in the following formats:

 * http://mpmath.googlecode.com/svn/trunk/doc/manual.html (HTML)
 * http://mpmath.googlecode.com/svn/trunk/doc/manual.pdf (PDF)